 Using REST API in SharePoint Designer Workflow

 SharePoint Designer workflow actions are very limited, and we can utilize REST API calls to extend them.
 Here is how to call a REST API method from SharePoint Designer workflow action: Call HTTP Web Service.
-In this article let’s call a REST API method from SharePoint Designer workflow to get the number of items from a SharePoint Online list.
+In this article, let’s call a REST API method from the SharePoint Designer workflow to get the number of items from a SharePoint Online list.

 Step 1: Create a New SharePoint 2013 Workflow

 - Create a new list workflow in SharePoint Designer.
 Make sure its Platform Type is set to “SharePoint 2013” in SharePoint Designer.

 Once the workflow is created, we need to create the necessary variables.

 - Click on the Local Variables button on the Ribbon >> Click on Add button >> Provide a name to the variable and set its type.
 Here is the list of variables I’ve created.

 Name Type requestHeader Dictionary responseContent Dictionary listItems Dictionary responseCode String count Integer

 Step 2: Build a Dictionary Object for Request Header

 To start with, We need to set the value of requestHeader variable.
 We need this header dictionary object to get the response in JSON format as SharePoint REST APIs return XML.